syncedtoblog/syncedtoblog.github.io/_posts/2020-07-05-Naked-Streets.md

 **How has it worked out overall?**

-All the spaces that have implemented naked streets have seen reductions in the speed of vehicles, reductions in road accidents, and reductions in pedestrian incidents.
+Many of the spaces that have implemented naked streets have seen reductions in the speed of vehicles, reductions in road accidents, and reductions in pedestrian incidents.
 As well as that, they've seen increases in the smooth flow of traffic.

+-- criticisms

-The idea of naked streets has generated some backlash.
-Not over the concept, but over its attribution.
+The attribution of the naked streets concept has also generated some backlash.
 Some critics argue that naked streets have been around for a long time outside European contexts.
 In some places, it's the norm not to have road signs and regulations, and people are comfortable sharing their streets that way.
 These critics are basically saying that advocates of naked streets have taken something that already exists, and re-packaged it as a European invention.

-In all fairness, this is likely true.
-But people implementing naked streets now aren't making claims on originality — they're interested in moving towards a new approach of conceptualising and organising our public spaces.
-And that's pretty cool for all of us.

 **Are naked streets the future?**

 Well, it's probably too soon to tell.
-Yes, they've worked well in numerous places, but there's also been concern from citizens.
+Yes, they've worked well in numerous places, but there's also been concern from citizens, especially those who may be more vulnerable when navigating the streets.
 In all likelihood, some experimentation is still needed to see how and where naked streets can work best, to better manage our spatial communities.

 In terms of accountability, having rules and regulations probably makes it easier when accidents happen, to find out who was in the wrong.
 But, even that is based on what we're used to with the legal system handling regulated streets.
 A shift to more naked streets would also require a shift in how driving lessons are taught in the first place, and on how the laws surrounding the streets are shaped and applied.